prubin73/algpseudocode/README.md

 This repository contains a LyX module to facilitate use of the `algpseudocode.sty` style file, part of the `algorithmx` LaTeX package.
+It is available under the GPLv2 open-source license.

 The module provides the following paragraph styles: